4 in 5 parents in our survey are running on less than six hours of sleep a night. This isn’t a phase. For most families, it’s the baseline.

 What Parents Told Us In Their Own Words

-Beyond the multiple-choice answers, one in three parents wrote additional context about their situation.
+Beyond the multiple-choice answers, more than one in three parents wrote additional context about their situation.
 Here’s what emerged.

 The Co-Sleeping Reality: Survival, Not Strategy

-2 in 5 parents who shared additional context mentioned co-sleeping – and the overwhelming pattern wasn’t planned co-sleeping.
+More than 2 in 5 parents who shared additional context mentioned co-sleeping, and the overwhelming pattern wasn’t planned co-sleeping.
 It was desperation.
 Parents described falling into bed-sharing after months of failed attempts to get their baby to sleep independently.

 mention co-sleeping